-Next, the predictions of the empirical equation were compared with measurements of the water pool height in the water model experiment, for two different flow rates.
-Figure 19(a) and (b) show photos of experiments for a total flow rate = 333 L/min (1,545 L/min-m2) and 1,000L/min (4,635 L/min-m2).
+Next, the predictions of the empirical equation were compared with the measurements of the water pool height in the water model experiment, for two different flow rates.
+Figures 19(a) and (b) show photos of experiments for a total flow rate = 333 L/min (1545 L/min m) and 1000 L/min (4635 L/min m).
 These photos reconfirm that the water pool forms and contains bubbles.
-The water pool decreases in height towards the opening at the side.
-This is the same tendency as the model predictions (see Figure 18).
-In Figure 19(c), the experiment water pool height was compared with that of the present relation.
-Variations in free surface height of 1-5mm are caused by each water jet, as seen in both the water experiments and in the computations.
-Within the uncertainty of these natural variations, the relation developed in this work between the pool height, flow rate and width agrees very well with the experiment.
+The water pool decreases in height toward the opening at the side.
+This is the same tendency as those shown by the model predictions (Figure 18).
+In Figure 19(c), the experiment water pool height was compared with that of Eq.
+[6].
+Variations in the free surface height of 1 to 5 mm are caused by each water jet, as seen in both the water experiments and in the computations.
+Within the uncertainty of these natural variations, the relation developed in this work between the pool height, flow rate, and width agrees very well with the experiment.